Word-of-mouth happens when a message is worth sharing.

 The “ad” happened at the right time at the right place with the right person.

-If you want to make your message go viral, you need to craft it according to the 6 principles of virality.
+If you want your message to go viral, you need to craft it according to the 6 principles of virality.

 We want to look cool, good, rich, smart, fun, and influential.
-The way to craft a message that spreads is to help people convey these attributes to their friends.
-Knowing about cool things makes people look cool.
-As such, design a product, service, or message that will make people cool when telling about it to their friends.
+As such, design a product, service, or message that will make people cool when they tell about it to their friends.

 Principle 2: Triggers